mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## GroupAdd

-An GroupAdd message is sent by a group member to add a new participant to the group.
-The contents of the message are simply the UserInitKey for the user being added.
+A GroupAdd message is sent by a group member to add a new participant to the group.
+The content of the message is only the UserInitKey for the user being added.

 ~~~~~